andela-hpopoola/bc-20-maintenance-tracker/README.md

 1. A staff member should be able to report a maintenance or repair case (and upload a photo if necessary).
 1. A staff member should be able to get a notification (web), once the request has been approved/rejected by the admin

+### Extra Credit
+The app should be able to automatically send an SMS notification to the person that is to do maintenance.

 ## Getting Started

 1. Clone the repository: